frictionlessdata/frictionless-py/docs/guides/framework/package-guide.md

 ## Package Options

-The Package consturctor accept a few additional options to tweak how it and the underlaying resoures will work:
+The Package constructor accept a few additional options to tweak how it and the underlaying resources will work:

 ### Basepath